 PC KEYBOARD MITZ MIDI: NOT LIKELY

-21. Hauptwerk warts and pipe organ voicing.
+21. Hauptwerk warts + pipe organ voicing.
 I’ve wondered for a while, after my horrible wolf note experiences, what the organ samplers do about such things.
-I’m reasonably certain at least some actual organs get “voiced”, as part of the original installation, to correct particular pipes that sound too loud or too soft (along with all the other characteristics that, when voiced properly, will produce a uniform effect from a rank of pipes, as different notes are played).
-Does the sampler, as part of his holy discipline, preserve these relative volume/tone discrepancies?
-The only way I can imagine is following a crude procedure and adjusting every sample in a rank to a uniform volume — which even then, in a well-voiced instrument and/or a particularly troublesome hall, is likely to preserve unmusical artifacts, at least when, as if often the case, the pipes are closely-miked by the sampler.
+I’m reasonably certain at least some actual organs get “voiced”, as part of the original installation, to correct particular pipes that sounded too loud or too soft (along with all the other characteristics that, when voiced properly, will produce a uniform effect from a rank of pipes, as different notes are played).
+Does the samplist, as part of his holy calling, preserve these relative volume/tone discrepancies?
+The only way I can imagine doing that is to follow a crude procedure and adjust every sample in a rank to a uniform volume — which even then, in a well-voiced instrument and/or a particularly troublesome hall, is likely to preserve unmusical artifacts, at least when, as if often the case, the pipes are closely-miked by the sampler.

 For instance, if a note is too soft (i.e. from a room effect), the original organ voicer might somehow increase the relative volume, but also at the same time adjust the tone of the pipe, perhaps decreasing the harmonics somehow, so it’ll sound “good” played in company with the other, non-room-effected pipes.
 The pipe organ manufacturers insist they spend ages doing these things; so how does the sampler compensate?
 Some percentage of pipe organ voicing is doubtless correcting manufacturing inconsistencies, I believe what is called “pre-installation” voicing.
 But in the pipe organ’s final installation setting, the voicing is bound to the room, so that the sampler’s microphones, when placed close to the pipes, will hear the voicing adjustments, rather than the effect of the voicing adjustments plus room effects.
 Which is, I suspect, one reason why some samples are deliberately taken from further away, getting room reverberation and room effects. ...
 This kind of thing is why I am skeptical of sampling the pipes “just as they are”, “warts and all”, with minimum subsequent audio trickery — it just seems like a defective plan, like a pipe organ manufacturer insisting that his special super pipes should not be voiced, because they sound so good originally.